Pang/ShieldMaidens_PatchNotes/README.md

 - A couple more buildings have been added, but these ones will cost gold:
   - A Blacksmith can be purchased for your settlement, you will now get health and shield upgrades from there instead of the caravans
   - An Apothecary can also be bought and built, potions can be purchased here for a little less gold than caravans!

-#### v0.4.5.1 [August 21, 2021]
-- Some player camera follow changes in settlement & pillage mode.
-Made distance of FoV larger.
-- Code to make sure a camp will definitely spawns after a boss, as  sometimes this didn't happen
-- Caravan errors looking for missing items have been fixed
-- Couple little co op bugs sorted

 ---